 Vegan caramel apples without dairy or coconut milk!
-Some caramel sauce will just side off your apple or others will be so tough that it hurts your teeth.
+Some caramel sauce will slide off your apple, and others will be so tough that they hurt your teeth.
 This vegan caramel recipe is thick and sticky enough to coat your apples yet still soft and chewy.
 Best of all, since it’s not made with coconut milk like many vegan caramels, it has the classic taste that you expect from a traditional caramel apple.

 An apple dipped in vegan caramel to make vegan caramel apples.